 Screening

 [1.
-[A State Party] [The proponent of the planned activity] shall [determine] [be responsible for determining] whether an environmental impact assessment is required in respect of [a planned activity under its jurisdiction or control] [the planned activity].]
+[A State Party] shall [determine] whether an environmental impact assessment is required in respect of [a planned activity under its jurisdiction or control].]

 [2.
 The initial screening of activities shall consider the characteristics of the area where the planned activity is intended to take place, as well as where the potential effects are going to be felt.
 Should the planned activity take place in or adjacent to an area that has been identified for its significance or vulnerability, regardless of whether the impacts are expected to be minimal or not, an environmental impact assessment shall be required.]

 [3.
-If [a State Party determines that an environmental impact assessment is not required for a planned activity under its jurisdiction or control] [the proponent determines that an environmental impact assessment for a planned activity is not required], [the approval of the Scientific and Technical [Body] [Network] must be obtained] [it must provide information to support that conclusion].
-[The Scientific and Technical [Body] [Network] shall verify that the information provided by the [State Party] [proponent of the planned activity] satisfies the requirements in this Part.]]
+If [a State Party determines that an environmental impact assessment is not required for a planned activity under its jurisdiction or control], [the approval of the Scientific and Technical [Body] must be obtained] .
+[The Scientific and Technical [Body] shall verify that the information provided by the [State Party] satisfies the requirements in this Part.]]

 Article 31